What is Cambridge like?

-The surrounding villages, such as Whittlesford, Barrington, Wickhambridge and Cowlinge, contain the full range of village property, from quaint cottages to handsome rectories.
+The surrounding villages, such as Whittlesford, Barrington, Wickhambrook and Cowlinge, contain the full range of village property, from quaint cottages to handsome rectories.

-A superb variety of new developments attracts steady interest from both local buyers and overseas investors: Cambridge Riverside, The Mark on Hills Road, Kaleidoscope near the station and the Stanska site at Great Kneighton.
+A superb variety of new developments attracts steady interest from both local buyers and overseas investors: Cambridge Riverside, The Marque on Hills Road, Kaleidoscope near the station and the Skanska site at Great Kneighton.

 The local scene